 Applying a Bourdieusian perspective to self-management support

 Society consists of many fields (e.g., medicine, healthcare, education and the state), each subject to a unique set of rules or unquestioned truths that constitute that field.
 The taken for granted values, beliefs, ideas and representations informing the field – are referred to by Bourdieu as ‘doxa’.
-Conceptualising self-management support as a field in the Bourdieusian sense (bounded spaces, sites of struggles), we argue medicalisation and neoliberalism have combined to establish a self-management doxa – a set of unquestioned rules for self-management – driving expectations of individual responsibility and adherence to a medical regimen of self-management.
-Self-management doxa operates across the healthcare field in its entirety – from the practices and perceptions of health professionals, to those of healthcare institutions and government.
+Conceptualising self-management support as a field in the Bourdieusian sense (bounded spaces, sites of struggles), we argue medicalisation and neoliberalism have combined to establish a self-management doxa – a set of unquestioned rules for self-management – driving expectations of individual responsibility and adherence to a clinically orientated regimen of self-management.
+Self-management doxa operates across the healthcare field in its entirety – from the practices and perceptions of health professionals, to those of healthcare institutions and government and at times third sector organisations.(Bossy et al 2016)

-From a Bourdiusian perspective, individuals ability to meet these taken for granted rules of the field, is linked to one’s capacity to accrue and moblise capital.
+From a Bourdiusian perspective, individuals ability to meet the taken for granted rules of the field, is linked to one’s capacity to accrue and moblise capital.
 The concept of capital elicits notions of relative advantage and power, as not all can access and utilise capital to equal extents (Bourdieu, 1990).
 In the context of self-management support, patient capital can be conceptualised as cultural resources (e.g., instrumental and proactive attitude to health, medical knowledge, flexible interactional style, educational qualifications); social resources (social networks which can be mobilised for support); and economic resources (generated wealth that can be mobilised to enact lifestyle changes – to purchase healthy foods, gym memberships).
 If patients do not possess the desired forms of capital legitimised by the field marginalization may occur (Shim, 2010; Sointu et al., 2017).
 This idea is expressed through Shim’s (2010) theoretical work on cultural health capital.
 Cultural health capital refers to “a set of socially transmitted and differentially distributed skills and resources” critical to effective healthcare interactions (Shim 2010:p1).
 When people acquire values and qualities expected and valued by health professionals (e.g., knowledge of medications and health conditions, ability to communicate that knowledge efficiently, and cues of favourable social and economic status), and leverage these in interactions with professionals, aspects of person-centred care are more likely.
 Shim argues the exchange of cultural health capital in clinical interactions contributes to the reproduction and exacerbation of structural inequalities over time (Shim, 2010).
 Others testing this idea empirally in the healthcare context report people from lower socio-economic or other marginalised groups (e.g., IV drug users) are less able to successfully navigate medical encounters in the contemporary context, as they are less able to accumulate and mobilise cultural health capital (see Chang et al., 2016; Dubbin et al., 2013).
 Further, people with stigmatised chronic conditions (e.g., obesity, HIV), especially those who are more socially disadvantaged, are subjected to negative evaluations, and receive less time and information from health professionals (Fix et al., 2018; Phelan et al., 2015).
 These studies also point to how issues of personal responsibility and moral behaviourism are sustained by principles of health professional judgement.

 While some of the mechanisms contributing to the reproduction of healthcare inequalities have been examined, there is yet to be a detailed examination of how the actions of health professionals contribute to (dis)advantage through the dynamics at play in self-management support interactions.
 To understand these dynamics in this context, we utilise concepts of Bourdieu – particularly the notions of doxa, capital and field, to examine the roles of health professionals in action.